 And the contrived structure doesn't map on to teaching practice either.
 Garnett places worked examples in phase 4, but generally teachers would include those in phases 1 and 2.
 The collective working memory effect is the only effect in phase 3 and its implementation is presented as a version of group work.
-However, Garnett's particular version is impractical, possibly not entirely honest to the research (which I don't think is really classroom-ready), and on its own terms it simply isn any more relevant to "checking for understanding" than it is to "demonstrating understanding".
+However, Garnett's particular version is impractical, possibly not entirely honest to the research (which I don't think is really classroom-ready), and on its own terms it simply isr any more relevant to "checking for understanding" than it is to "demonstrating understanding".
+Other niggles abound.

-abound.
 Onethird of the book focuses on graphic organisers but no classroombased research is cited to support their use.
-Presented as models of clear instruction, some of his examples are very oddly sequenced, some very difficult to decipher and others just plair unintelligible.
+Presented as models of clear instruction, some of his examples are very oddly sequenced, some very difficult to decipher and others just plain unintelligible.

 Garnett's invocation of Gestalt theory in improving design is, I think, important, but also doesn't quite work.
 Technically, praising a graphic for using small icons instead of big ones when said graphic doesn't actually have any icons isn't great.
 Then, taking an information-dense knowledge organiser (which I don't necessarily approve of) and comparing it to a chic and minimalist Gestalty table thing doesn't work in real life either.
-Garnett asserts that they "contain the same facts and ideas" when they clearly don't, and whilst Camden-studio-apartment-dwelling graphic artists might agree with his praise of "lots of white space", if someone in my department printed out 30 copies of a knowledge organiser that had more white space than text I would be dragging them into my office for a Serious Conversation about saving the Amazon (which ironically is the subject matter of the white-space-laden Gestalty graphic organiser) and the departmental budget.
+Garnett asserts that they "contain the same facts and ideas" when they clearly don't, and whilst Camden-studioapartment-dwelling graphic artists might agree with his praise of "lots of white space", if someone in my department printed out 30 copies of a knowledge organiser that had more white space than text I would be dragging them into my office for a Serious Conversation about saving the Amazon (which ironically is the subject matter of the white-space-laden Gestalty graphic organiser) and the departmental budget.
+All in all as an introduction to CIT stronger without shoehorning in an old fetish for instructional sequences and a new one for graphic organisers.

 All in all, as an introduction to CLT, Garnett's book is fine.
-But it would have been a lot stronger without shoehorning in an old fetish for instructional sequences and a new one for graphic organisers.
+But it would